PoghosyanAshot/algorithms-and-data-structures/data_structures/List/Singly-Linked-List/JavaScript/README.md

-Of course!
-Here is a detailed README file for your SinglyLinkedList implementation, formatted in Markdown for GitHub.

 JavaScript Singly Linked List
 A comprehensive implementation of a singly linked list data structure in modern JavaScript.
 This class provides a classic node-based list with a full suite of methods for manipulation, traversal, and advanced algorithms like sorting and merging.